nn-dmt/terahertz-starter/README.md

 If using Laravel Valet, you can log into the control panel at ```DIRECTORY_NAME.test/cp```

 This version is alpha.
 There will be issues, and not all features from production have been added to this repository.
 Use at your own risk.

+## Troubleshooting

+This framework combines js,css and frontend together via laravel mix with the Just In Time engine.

+This means that your compiled assets remain incredibly small for optimal performance.

+It also means that if you make a design change and include a new class not before rendered by the engine, it will not display properly.

+The solution to this issue is to run ```npm run watch``` to watch for changes actively or ```npm run production``` after changes have been finalized.